Merit Cudkowicz

 Merit Cudkowicz is an American neurologist and neuroscientist who studies amyotrophic lateral sclerosis (ALS).
-Cudkowicz is Julieanne Dorn Professor of Neurology at Harvard Medical School, director of the ALS clinic and the Neurological Clinical Research Institute at Massachusetts General Hospital (MGH) and chair of the Department of Neurology at MGH.
-Cudkowicz has led several large scale collaborations and clinical trials to test novel treatments for ALS and as of 2020 researches ways to detect early biomarkers of ALS to improve diagnosis.
+Cudkowicz is Julieanne Dorn Professor of Neurology at Harvard Medical School, director of the ALS clinic and the Neurological Clinical Research Institute at Massachusetts General Hospital (MGH), and chair of the Department of Neurology at MGH.
+Cudkowicz has led several large-scale collaborations and clinical trials to test novel treatments for ALS and as of 2020, researching ways to detect early biomarkers of ALS to improve diagnosis.

-Early life and education
+Early life

 Cudkowicz was born in Buffalo, New York.
 Her parents were both immunologists, her father a professor and her mother a research technician.
 From a young age she knew she wanted to pursue science and ended up studying engineering at the Massachusetts Institute of Technology.
 She was interested in nuclear engineering at the time, so she majored in chemical engineering.

-By the end of her undergraduate studies at MIT, Cudkowicz decided that she wanted to attend medical school instead of pursuing a PhD, so she stayed in Boston to take a medical degree at Harvard Medical School.
+By the end of her undergraduate studies at MIT, Cudkowicz decided that she wanted to attend medical school instead of pursuing a Ph.D., so she stayed in Boston to take a medical degree at Harvard Medical School.
 She joined the Health Sciences Technology program at Harvard Medical School and became very passionate about neuroscience as well as providing care for patients in the clinic.
 During her time at Harvard, she also obtained a master's degree in clinical epidemiology through the Harvard School of Public Health.

 After her medical degree, Cudkowicz completed her internship at Beth Israel Hospital in New York City and then returned to Boston to complete her neurology residency and fellowship at MGH.
 During her residency, Cudkowicz became the chief resident in Neurology at MGH.